platformsh/platformsh-docs/docs/src/dedicated-gen-2/overview/backups.md

 title: "Backups"
 weight: 4
 toc: false
-description: See when backups of {{% names/dedicated-gen-2 %}} environments are taken
+description: See when backups of {{% names/dedicated-gen-2 %}} environments are taken.
 aliases:
   - /dedicated/overview/backups.html
 ---